nusdbsystem/falcon/src/executor/algorithm/vertical/linear_model/README.md

 ## Linear model

-Here introduce the logistic regression (LR) model, the linear regression model is similar.
+Here we introduce the logistic regression (LR) model, which is similar to the linear regression model.
 In the vertical FL setting, the features are distributed among parties while the label is held by only the active party.
 We use a hybrid of MPC and PHE to train the LR model.